carlosjhr64/super_random/README.md

 It's only meant to be used sparingly as there's no point in re-reading sources that may just change daily.
 To keep things nice, `SuperRandom` has a hard coded rate limit of one minute.
-More frequent calls just make use of `SecureRandom` on top of previous results.
+More frequent calls just uses `SecureRandom` on top of previous results.

 ## SYNOPSIS:
 ```ruby